 Elizabeth Shipp is an Occupational Therapist and Patient Care Coordinator at the Banner Concussion Center.
-Elizabeth is a graduate of Ohio State University where she received her Bachelors degree in Psychology in 2006 followed by her Masters degree in 2008.
+Elizabeth is a graduate of Ohio State University where she received her Bachelor's in Psychology in 2006, followed by her Master's degree in 2008.
 She began her occupational therapy career in 2009 at Banner Good Samaritan Medical Center.

 She has more than four years experience working in varied areas of therapy delivery settings including acute care, inpatient rehabilitation and outpatient neurological rehabilitation.

 Elizabeth currently treats patients at the Banner Concussion Center for functional vision deficits related to mild Traumatic Brain Injury.

 She is an avid sports fan and has a passion for improving the quality of life for persons living with brain injury.
 Her desire for helping others and personal interest in athletics with associated brain injury, makes her a perfect fit for the Banner Concussion Center.

 Bryce Nalepa is the Athletic Trainer/Sports Concussion Clinical Coordinator for the Banner Concussion Center.
 Bryce is a certified Athletic Trainer licensed by the state of Arizona.